msathe-tech/wordpress-ha-on-gke/README.md

 For purpose of this demo is to show how GKE provides autohealing and HA for presistent workloads even in case of a zonal failure.
 We will create a [regional GKE cluster] with 2 node pools.
 Each node pool will be assigned to a particular zone.
 E.g. Zone A node pool will create nodes only in Zone A, and Zone B node pool will create nodes only in Zone B.

-First, we will deploy the application (2 separate deployments) on Zone A.
+First, we will deploy the application (2 separate deployments) on Zone A. :neutral_face:
 ![wordpress-deployed-on-zone-a](regional-gke-statefull-app-ha-1.png)

-Then we will demonstrate a very unlikely event of a zonal failure by literally deleting the node pool (now you know why we created the node pool for a single/particular zone).
+Then we will demonstrate a very unlikely event of a zonal failure by literally deleting the node pool (now you know why we created the node pool for a single/particular zone). :worried:
 ![zone-failure](regional-gke-statefull-app-ha-2.png)

-And we will watch how GKE recovers the entire Wordpress application (2 stateful apps) on the other zone/node pool.
+And we will watch how GKE recovers the entire Wordpress application (2 stateful apps) on the other zone/node pool. :star_struck:
 ![auto-recovered-on-other-zone](regional-gke-statefull-app-ha-3.png)

+Let us start the demo now!

 ## Step 1 - setup GKE cluster
 Create a **regional** GKE cluster with two node pools